-Basic Equipment For Shooting Your Thompson/Center Fire Hawk
+Basic Equipment For Shooting Your Thompson/Center In-Line Muzzleloader

-In order to shoot your Fire HawkTM muzzleloading rifle, a minimum of accessories or equipment will be necessary, these items include:
+In order to shoot your in-line muzzleloader muzzleloading rifle, a minimum of accessories or equipment will be necessary, these items include the following:

 Do Not attempt to shoot your muzzleloading firearm until you have read this manual in its entirety and understood it fully.
 FAILURE TO READ AND FOLLOW THESE INSTRUCTIONS COULD RESULT IN AN ACCIDENTAL DISCHARGE, CAUSING INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
 If you are unable to understand any or all of this material, call the Customer Service Department at Thompson/Center Arms at (603) 332-2333.